bos-sci/anatomy-tokens/CONTRIBUTING.md

 2. `npm version [<newversion> | major | minor | patch | premajor | preminor | prepatch | prerelease | from-git]`
 3. Create a pull request from `release/vX.Y.Z` into `develop`
 4. Create a pull request from `develop` into `main`
+   - The package will be built and deployed automatically\* via a GitHub action that triggers on merge into main

+\* _The repository secret `NPM_TOKEN` is an auth token that allows github to publish.
+It comes from Ash Johns' NPM account and is set to not expire._

 ## Scripts